reymesson1/outcoding-assignment/README.md

 - **Pagination**: Implement pagination to fetch and display more cat images as the user scrolls.
 - **Image Caching**: Implement image caching to improve performance and reduce redundant network requests.
 - **UI Enhancements**: Add more visually appealing UI elements and animations to enhance the user experience.
+- **Localizable**: Add more languages to show the app more internationality and give the user a better experience.

 ## License